stijntersteege/stijntersteege/README.md

 # Hello World! 👋🏻
 Hi, I’m Stijn.
-I'm passionate about helping people by designing and developing digital products 🚀
+I'm passionate about helping people by turning complex problems into simple, beautiful and intuitive software and websites 🚀

 My journey started about 6 years ago, in which I've collaborated with talented people and have done great projects for startups and several companies with over 150+ employees.